fluxxcode/egui-file-dialog/README.md

 All data that needs to be stored permanently is contained in the `FileDialogStorage` struct.
 This struct can be accessed using `FileDialog::storage` or `FileDialog::storage_mut` to save or load the persistent data. \
 By default the feature `serde` is enabled, which implements `serde::Serialize` and `serde::Deserialize` for the objects to be saved.
 However, the objects can also be accessed without the feature enabled.

-The following example shows how the data can be saved with [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) and the persistence feature enabled. \
+The following example shows how the data can be saved with [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) and the `serde` feature enabled. \
 Checkout `examples/persistence` for the full example.

 ```rust